balderb/Casino_Vanilla/README.md

 ## What?

 Here at Vanillaville we take pride with our first and only casino!
 With this casino, we expect to see an increase on toursism to our humble town.
-But the _GRAND_ opening has been delayed because of some unexpected circumstances. :sob: Who would have guessed that *PAPER* was *THAT* important? :confused:
+But the _GRAND_ opening has been delayed because of some unexpected circumstances.
+Who would have guessed that *PAPER* was *THAT* important?

 Anywho, lets not get stuck on the delayed Grand Opening and see on what is happening now.
 With the help of four skilled, but unnamed coders, Casino_Vanilla will be able to open up their doors in a virtual manner! :grin:
 ##### Yes!
 You heard that right!